-When in a negative state of mind you’re either indulging in the past by holding onto grudges, regrets and anger.
-Or you are focusing on the future filled with fear, anxiety and uncertainty.
+When in a negative state of mind you’re either indulging in the past by holding onto grudges, regrets, and anger.
+Or you are focusing on the future filled with fear, anxiety, and uncertainty.
 Focusing on the past or future brings you no respite or relief.
 So what’s the point of focusing in this way?
 Instead, encourage yourself to focus on being more mindful of the present moment.

-Within the present moment there are no regrets, there is no anger, and there is no fear or anxiety.
+Within the present moment, there are no regrets, there is no anger, and there is no fear or anxiety.
 All that exists in the present moment is choice and opportunity.
-In the present moment you can only focus on what’s before you, right here, right now.
+In the present moment, you can only focus on what’s before you, right here, right now.
 And what’s before you presents you with an opportunity to choose a better path moving forward.
 However, in order to find that opportunity in the present moment, you must “get out of your head” and let go of all your expectations, hurts, fears, anxieties, etc. You will only change by letting these things go, and the best way to do that is to become mindful of the present moment.

 Ask Effective Questions

 Whether you are consciously aware of it or not, you are always asking questions.
-Some questions are helpful, while others may not be so helpful, and will therefore tend to prolong a poor mental attitude.
+Some questions are helpful, while others may not be so helpful, and will, therefore, tend to prolong a poor mental attitude.

-The great thing about questions is that they help direct your focus and attention on specific things.
+The great thing about questions is that they help direct your focus and attention to specific things.
 When for instance you are focusing on the negatives and on what’s not working, then you will tend to feel miserable, and that will come across in the attitude you project out into the world.
 However, when you’re focusing on what’s working, on what you have, and on what you can control, then your attitude likewise changes.
 You are no longer feeling regret, disappointment, or complaining about things.
 You are instead focused on the things that can help you move forward in a more positive way.

 Questions will help you direct your “focus” in exactly this way.
-However, you will of course need to ask yourself the right kinds of questions to help focus your mind on the things that will help encourage a positive mental attitude.
+However, you will, of course, need to ask yourself the right kinds of questions to help focus your mind on the things that will help encourage a positive mental attitude.
 Here are some examples of questions you could potentially ask yourself: